mfep/exercise-timer/README.md

 ## 🧑‍🤝‍🧑 Contributing

+### Translations

+Exercise Timer is translated via [Weblate](https://hosted.weblate.org/projects/exercise-timer/exercise-timer/).
+Fixes to existing translations as well as translating to new languages are welcome!

+### Development

-PRs and feedback in the form of issues is welcome.
-Please be considerate though, and try to provide complete reports and code.
+PRs and feedback in the form of issues are most welcome.

 ## ✍️ License